Birth Defects Prevention Month January 2016

-January 2014 is Birth Defects Prevention Month.
+January 2016 is Birth Defects Prevention Month.
 The California Birth Defects Monitoring Program (CBDMP) and the Maternal, Child and Adolescent Health Division would like to take this opportunity to increase awareness of birth defects, the leading cause of infant mortality in the United States.
-This year’s goal is to continue to increase awareness that birth defects are “Common, Costly, and Critical.”
+This year’s goal is to promote healthy choices to prevent birth defects.

 There are many different kinds of birth defects including congenital heart defects, cleft lip or palate, defects of the brain and spine, and a variety of genetic syndromes such as Down syndrome.
 Some have only a minor and brief effect on a baby’s health and some have life-threatening and/or life-long effects.